 P aeruginosa is an obligate aerobe that grows readily on many types of culture media, sometimes producing a sweet or grape-like or corn taco–like odor.
 Some strains hemolyze blood.
 P aeruginosa forms smooth round colonies with a fluorescent greenish color.
 It often produces the nonfluorescent bluish pigment pyocyanin, which diffuses into the agar.
 Other Pseudomonas species do not produce pyocyanin.
 Many strains of P aeruginosa also produce the fluorescent pigment pyoverdin, which gives a greenish color to the agar (Figure 16-2).
 Some strains produce the dark red pigment pyorubin or the black pigment pyomelanin.

 Pseudomonas aeruginosa on a 10-cm Mueller-Hinton agar plate.
 Individual colonies are 3–4 mm in diameter.
 The organism produces pyocyanin, which is blue, and pyoverdin, which is green.
 Together these pigments produce the blue-green color that is seen in the agar around the pseudomonas growth.
 (Courtesy of S Lowe.)

 P aeruginosa in a culture can produce multiple colony types (Figure 16-3).
-P aeruginosa from different colony types may also have ...
+P aeruginosa from ...